-2. Resource vertex – Every resource will be represented as a resource vertex.
-It is also two type –
+2. Resource Vertex: Every resource will be represented as a resource vertex.
+It is also two types:

 Now coming to the edges of RAG.There are two types of edges in RAG –

-1. Assign Edge – If you already assign a resource to a process then it is called Assign edge.
+- Assign Edge: If you already assign a resource to a process then it is called Assign edge.

-2. Request Edge – It means in future the process might want some resource to complete the execution, that is called request edge.
+- Request Edge: It means in future the process might want some resource to complete the execution, that is called request edge.

 So, if a process is using a resource, an arrow is drawn from the resource node to the process node.
 If a process is requesting a resource, an arrow is drawn from the process node to the resource node.

 Example 1 (Single instances RAG)